Stochastic gravitational-wave background search using data from five pulsar timing arrays

-As is usual in this field, our analysis considers two alternative hypotheses or ``models'': \begin{adjustwidth}{1.0em}{1.0em} -- The \emph{signal hypothesis}, denoted by ``HD'', is a model with two contributions to the pulsar pulse arrival-time residuals.
-The first is pulsar noise, assumed to be (a) uncorrelated between pulsars and (b) a sum of stationary “red’’ (RN) and “dispersion measure’’ (DM) noise plus a nonstationary “white noise’’ (WN) component.
+As is usual in this field, our analysis considers two alternative hypotheses or ``models'': \begin{adjustwidth}{0.5em}{0.5em} -- The \emph{signal hypothesis}, denoted by ``HD'', is a model with two contributions to the pulsar pulse arrival-time residuals.
+The first is pulsar noise, assumed to be (a) uncorrelated between pulsars and (b) a sum of stationary ``red'' (RN) and ``dispersion measure'' (DM) noise plus a nonstationary ``white noise'' (WN) component.
 The second contribution arises from a stationary, unpolarized and isotropic SGWB, as described by the general theory of relativity (GR).
 This SGWB component, determined by parameters $A_{gw}$ and $\gamma_{gw}$ defined below, induces timing-residual correlations between pulsar pairs, which are assumed to follow the Hellings and Downs (HD) prediction~\cite{1989NASCP3046...93H,allen2023variance,FAQ} given in~\eq{e:HDmat}.
 Both contributions are assumed to arise from (the sum of) many independent sources; by the central limit theorem, the resulting timing residuals form a zero-mean Gaussian process, which is fully characterized by its covariance matrix $\bf C$. \\ -- The \emph{null hypothesis} is called ``common uncorrelated red noise'' and is denoted by CURN.
 Again, the timing residuals are assumed to be drawn from a zero-mean Gaussian process, but this time entirely characterized by the covariance matrix ${\bf C_0} = {\rm diag} \, \bf C$.
-Since our null hypothesis \emph{is defined via our signal hypothesis}, it has \emph{exactly} the same parameters/noise-models as the signal hypothesis. \end{adjustwidth} The diagonal operation sets to zero all elements where the row and column have different pulsars, eliminating the HD correlations~\cite{BestStatistic}.
-It does \emph{not} remove the dependence upon $A_{gw}$ and $\gamma_{gw}$, which also enter via the diagonal terms.
-Thus, CURN does not correspond to the \emph{absence} of GWs, but rather to ``GWs'' which create arrival-time fluctuations \emph{lacking} the inter-pulsar correlations predicted by GR.
-Alternatively, CURN corresponds to an astrophysical or nuclear/QCD physics process of unknown origin, generating Gaussian rotational fluctuations which are uncorrelated between pulsars, but have the exact same power-law spectrum for all pulsars~\cite{FAQ}.
-CURN is considered a more conservative null hypothesis than that of ``no GWs''.
+This zeros all elements where the row and column have different pulsars, see~\ref{EM:1}.
+Since our null hypothesis \emph{is defined via our signal hypothesis}, it has \emph{exactly} the same parameters/noise-models as the signal hypothesis. \end{adjustwidth} Using {\DISC}~\cite{nanogravdiscovery} as a tool, and conditioning the Gaussian likelihood on the data and the priors, we generate posteriors for the HD and CURN models.
+These are sets of inferred parameter values most consistent with the data and priors, thereby characterizing the posterior distributions of the model parameters.